-Part III
+PART III

 - a.
-Theory question: Q2: If you connect the oscilloscope to the signal generator, by what percentage will the open circuit output voltage change (again use voltage division)? - b.
-Theory question: Q3: If we don't want connecting a voltmeter or oscilloscope to have an affect on the voltage being measured in a circuit more than one percent of the true value, what is the condition on the input resistance of the meter or oscilloscope relative to the Thevenin equivalent resistance of the circuit?
+Theory question: If you connect the oscilloscope to the signal generator, by what percentage will the open circuit output voltage change (again use voltage division)? - b.
+Theory question: If we want a voltmeter or oscilloscope to not affect the voltage in a circuit under test more than one percent, what is the condition on the input resistance of the meter or oscilloscope relative to the Thevenin equivalent resistance of the circuit?